 What happens if I have to cancel or miss a lesson?
 Do I lose that lesson?

-As long as you call/email/message us ahead of time your lesson will simply be held over until the next week free of charge.
-This applies if you are sick, on holidays or simply have a scheduling conflict.
+As long as you call/email/text or Facebook message us ahead of time your lesson will simply roll over to the next week free of charge.
+This applies if you are sick, on holidays or just have a scheduling conflict.
 Your time slot will always be held and waiting for you.